papersgpt/papersgpt-for-zotero/README.md

 **Compatible with ollama:**

 - If use ollama, please set Customized API URL to http://localhost:11434/api/chat in the selection of Customized.
 The model name need to fill is consistent with the name in ollama.
+API KEY no need to fill.

 **Seamless Zotero Integration:**